fjalanis/eufy-node-monitor/README.md

 cp .env.example .env
 ```

-Edit the `.env`-file and provide `USERNAME` and `PASSWORD`.
+Edit the `.env`-file and provide `USRNAME` and `PASSWRD`.
 Now call `node examples/http-read-data/index.js` and wait some time.
 You should see now more information needed for other examples:
 ```
 P2P_DID <P2P_DID>
 ACTOR_ID <ACTOR_ID>